 We conduct research on biomarkers and physiological damage associated with toxic exposure to support the development of new technology to remediate contaminated sites.
 Technological research works to develop a repertoire of plants that remediate toxic solvent spills, broaden the range of compounds detoxified by plants, and further the knowledge of microbial processes and their use in neutralizing contaminants.

-Our Research Translation (RTC) and Community Engagement Cores (CEC) work to facilitate communication of research findings from the program to our stakeholders using bi-directional communication strategies.
+Our Research Translation (RTC) and Community Engagement Cores (CEC) work to facilitate communication of research findings from the program to our stakeholders using bi-directional communication strategies, and to assist our community partners in understanding and mitigating environmental and health hazards linked to local Superfund sites.
 Our partners include local communities impacted by hazardous waste sites and federal, state and local government agencies that are involved in waste site cleanup.
-Our translation activities are available on our Informational Materials page.

 The projects are supported by five support cores: administration, research translation, community engagement, functional genomics and bioinformatics laboratory, and training (see UW SRP organization chart above).
 The program is an interdisciplinary team of faculty and graduate students from the University Of Washington departments of Environmental and Occupational Health Sciences, Epidemiology, Genome Sciences, Biostatistics, Environmental Chemistry, Civil Engineering, and Biochemistry.